michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 Richard, on the other hand, really likes it, and is now doing much more of that kind of thing for 80,000 Hours.

+Both of us found that actually running a project, while rewarding, was ultimately more difficult and stressful than we really wanted.
+I have gained even more respect for people who pull it off.

 ### Organization